jacobkap/crimebythenumbers/docs/example-project.md

 ### Aggregating

 Now we have only the rows of data which we want.
 Each row of data is a single murder incident, so we want to aggregate that data to the year-level and see how many murders there were for each victim-offender relationship group.
-The following chunk of code does that and then finds the percent different.
+The following chunk of code does that and then finds the percent difference.
 Since we can have large percent changes due to low base rates, we then remove any rows where there were fewer than 50 murders of that victim-offender relationship type in 2019.
 Finally, we arrange the data from smallest to largest difference.
 We'll print out the data just to show you what it looks like.

 ```r